When we received Named Clothing patterns, I immediately knew I was going to make some models from their collection!

 I "shortened" the back of the dress.
 Indeed, Taika was patterned for a height of 1.72m and I am 1.53m, so the back was too long for my small stature.
 I removed 2cm from the center back height.

-I also removed 25cm in length from the dress because it was way too long for my height.
+I also removed 25cm from the length of the dress because it was way too long for my height.

 I think I'll make another one in viscose and sleeveless to have a very summery version.